Eligibility to Apply

 Green Chemical Technology

 There are no specified application periods to apply for the study right.

-The supervisor must be a LUT professor, LUT docent or associate professor on the tenure track at LUT.
+The first supervisor must be an LUT University professor, LUT docent, person employed by LUT holding a docentship in another university or associate professor on the tenure track at LUT.
 A person with a doctoral degree can be appointed as the second supervisor.